Osvaldo Civirani: Early life and still photography

-1963-1976: Work as producer and director
+Film directing

 From 1963 to 1976, Civirani produced and directed 20 films in various genres.

 It started in 1963 when Civirani convinced the producer Gino Mordini to co-finance with himself the low-budget night report Sexy proibito consisting of about 15 variety show numbers and six ballet numbers and compositions by Gino Landi, which Civirani directed with a troupe of 12 people in 12 days mostly at the De Paolis studio and pioneered using an Arriflex 35, a cheaper and lighter camera normally only used for news and documentaries, for a proper film.
 The soundtrack by Lallo Gori and the commentary written and spoken by Dino Verde were added afterwards at the moviola.
 Sexy proibito proved to be an unexpected financial success, which caused Mordini to produce another one like it on his own, titled Sexy proibitissimo.

 In 1964, Civirani in turn produced and directed a second report film of his own titled Tentazioni proibite (Forbidden Temptations).
 The film was shot in techniscope with a very small troupe including, again, Gino Landi and Giuseppe Giannini as cameraman.
 The first numbers were shot on location at the Berlin Wall, at the Reeperbahn, in Soho and on the third platform of the Eiffel Tower for a striptease - a trip of nine days, after which a striptease in a gondola on the Grand Canal and a few dance numbers were added, including one starring Yvonne De Carlo.

 In 1965, Civirani co-wrote, produced and directed the sword-and-sandal film Hercules Against the Sons of the Sun starring Mark Forest and Giuliano Gemma, which was shot in four weeks, and subsequently a second adventure film, Kindar the Invulnerable, starring, again, Mark Forest as well as Rosalba Neri, Mimmo Palmara and Orchidea De Santis and shot on location in Egypt with 300 horses and 200 camels and riders from the Egyptian cavalry.

 In Civirani's next film, the western Sheriff with the Gold, Klaus Kinski was to have a major role, but Civirani tore up the contract due to Kinski insisting on his clause securing him the right to change any sequence as he saw fit.
 The film was shot with a small troupe in Sardinia starring Jacques Berthier and Kathleen Parker.
 Civirani used the pseudonym Richard Kean as it had become a fashion in Italian westerns to use American names.

 For his next film, the eurospy film Operation Poker, Ken Clark had signed up as protagonist.
 Civirani asked for a new actor when Clark had not cut his hair as Civirani had asked, and was given Roger Browne.
 The film was shot on a tight schedule in Copenhagen at the Tuborg Brewery, in Lugano, in Marrakesh and in Torremolinos.
 Civirani remembers relentlessly and unsuccessfully courting main actress Josè Greci during the shoot, contrary to his own code of conduct.